Hydroxyquinolines is used in the treatment of parasitic worm infections

 Hydroxyquinoline belongs to the class of medications called as quinolines.
 It has antibacterial and antifungal properties.
 It maintains healthy acid pH level in the vagina and prevents bacterial growth.

 Common side effects

-Vomiting, Abnormal liver function tests, Fever, Headache, Dizziness, Nausea, Abdominal pain, Vertigo
+Headache, Nausea, Hair loss, Vomiting, Abnormal liver function tests, Fever, Dizziness, Abdominal pain, Vertigo